 Plant material

 The experiment used the COBRA F1 26 tomato variety, known for its high yield, early and extended production, and adaptability to diverse soils and climates.
-It shows strong resistance to major diseases (fusarium and verticillium wilts, mosaic virus) and good tolerance to drought and heat.
-Its uniform, bright red fruits have excellent post-harvest durability, suitable for both fresh consumption and processing.
+It shows strong resistance to major diseases (Fusarium and Verticillium wilts, and Mosaic virus) and good tolerance to drought and heat (citation).
+It is uniform, bright red fruits have excellent post-harvest durability, suitable for both fresh consumption and processing (citation).
 Economically efficient due to its low input requirements, COBRA F1 26 is ideal for maximizing field productivity.

 Experimental Setup and treatments

 The experiment was conducted on a 250 m² plot to evaluate wood vinegars as biopesticides in tomato cultivation.
 Soil samples were collected, dried, and analyzed to determine their physicochemical characteristics before planting (Table 2).
 These parameters were interpreted according to Bunasols, (1990) (Tables 3 and Table 4).
 Tomato seedlings were first raised in a germination chamber built near the experimental site (Figure 2), where seeds were treated with nematicide and insecticide to ensure healthy emergence.
-After 21 days of regular watering and care, vigorous seedlings with at least four leaves were transplanted onto 24 elementary plots arranged in a completely randomized block design (Figure 3), each containing 12 plants.
+After 21 days of regular watering and care, vigorous seedlings with at least four leaves were transplanted onto 24 elementary plots arranged in a randomized complete block design (Figure 3), each containing 12 plants.
 The treatments included a synthetic insecticide (K-Optinal 35EC, CALLIVOIR, Yamoussoukro, Côte d’Ivoire), two types of wood vinegar (WCV1 and VCV2) at three dilutions (1:100, 1:200, 1:300), and an untreated control (UC).
 Applications were made three times at 14-day intervals once insect infestations appeared, with three replicates per treatment, while regular weeding was carried out to promote healthy plant growth.
 The Figure 4A, 4B, 4C and 4D summarize the experiment.

-Agronomic parameters
+Add information on seedling raising, transplanting, spacing, field preparation and layout, manures and fertilizer application, weeding and hoeing, irrigation and other necessary information.

+Observation recorded

 Because tomatoes have a short growth cycle and are highly sensitive to handling, agronomic data were collected early in the morning to reduce contamination risks.
 Observations focused on central plants within each subplot to avoid edge effects, with measurements taken at 18, 32, and 46 days after transplanting corresponding to emergence, flowering, and ripening stages.
 Parameters such as insect attack rate (Eq.
 1), stem height and development (Eq.
 2), leaf area (Eq.
 3), number of leaves, collar diameter, and duration of effectiveness were recorded on eight representative plants.
 At harvest, fruit yield per stem was calculated (Eq.
 4), and three fruits per treatment were stored at room temperature to assess shelf life.
 Fruit moisture content was determined by weight loss after drying at 105 °C for 24 hours (Eq.
 5).
 All measurements were conducted in four replicates to ensure reliable and representative results.